 A ‘not so happy’ story

 In one of my projects, there was a boy who cried after an experiment.
 We compared the level of pollution in river water and drinking water from the tab.
-We had a special liquid that detects bacteria and we brainstormed what is going to happen when we add it to the water.
+We had a special liquid that detects bacteria.
+After that, we brainstormed what is going to happen when we add it to the water.
 Unsurprisingly, the river water turned completely purple, but the one from the tap also became pretty purple.
-The student felt scared when he realized that he is drinking that and he was overwhelmed by the fact that we do this to out water.
-This is why we must approach all global goals very carefully because we don’t want to induce panic in our students and prevent them from living their life normally.
+The student felt scared when he realized that he is drinking such polluted water.
+He was overwhelmed by the fact that we do this to our water and he was shocked.
+This is why we must approach all global goals very carefully.
+We don’t want to induce panic in our students and prevent them from living their life normally.

-How can you include global goals in your already-packed curriculum, while also taking care of your students’ wellbeing?
+How can you include global goals and sustainability in your already-packed curriculum, while also taking care of your young learners’ wellbeing?

 Here are some tips that can work in any classroom.
 Most of the tips come from the young learner and teenage classroom, but they can be easily reimagined in a higher education setting.

-- Start small – If your curriculum is packed, start following a calendar with important days.
-You can follow this amazing calendar from WESSA that is also color-coded with SIGs.
+If your curriculum is packed, start following a calendar with important days.
+For example, you can follow this amazing calendar from WESSA that is also color-coded with SIGs.
 1 Include certain goals on their world day to spread awareness.
-You can simply brainstorm, make a mind map, have students explore online and present, or simply have them discuss in pairs.
-These small activities can be included in any lesson and they do not have to take up a lot of time in your classroom.
+You can brainstorm, make a mind map, have students explore online and present, or discuss in pairs.
+These small activities can be included in any lesson, and they do not have to take up a lot of time.

-- Avoid fatalism – By avoiding the feeling of inevitable doom and leading the discussion as a form of a dialog for the future you will motivate the students to become change-makers.
-The dialog for the future can be anything: from deciding to use reusable bottles in the classroom, to going paperless for the tests and using digital tools instead.
-To start a discussion and make a list for a greener classroom, you can use this free digital interactive material.
+Avoid the feeling of inevitable doom and lead the discussion as a form of dialog for the future.
+The dialog for the future can be anything.
+You can start by deciding to use reusable bottles in the classroom.
+Other steps can include going paperless for the tests and using digital tools instead.
+You can use this free digital interactive material to start a discussion and make a list for a greener classroom.

 Here are the steps of the Geo-Inquiry process: